 Greater Farallones National Marine Sanctuary opened the Ocean Climate Center on October 26, 2010.
 The Center serves as an ocean and climate change communication center for the Bay Area, and facilitates the exchange of technical, scientific, policy and education information and ideas.
 The Center brings together a diversity of knowledge and expertise amongst several federal, state, and local agencies and other academic and non-profit partners to identify, assess and address the effects of climate variability and change on the sanctuary and the surrounding marine region.

-The sanctuary's Ocean Climate Initiative is administered through the Center, and design plans are currently in development for future public exhibit space.
+The sanctuary's Ocean Climate Program is administered through the Center, and design plans are currently in development for future public exhibit space.

 Press coverage of the Center's Opening in Oct 2010